History of Chinese Americans in Texas

 Texas has a Chinese American population.
 As of the 2010 U.S. census, it is 0.6% Chinese with over 150,000 living there.
 Many live in Plano, Houston, and Sugar Land.

 After May 1869, a group of Chinese workers in the Western United States began moving to Texas, as there was a demand for labor in the post-American Civil War environment.
 Railroad companies in particular wanted workers to rebuild their infrastructure.
+According to Irwin Tang, in November 1869, San Francisco contractor Chew-Ah-Heung contracted 250, some say 300, Chinese laborer with Houston & Texas Central Railroad.
+These Chinese laborers crossed the frozen Missouri River and arrived to the Galveston port.
+Among them, there was Lee Chopp, who later settled in Calvert, TX and married to a formerly enslaved woman, Martha Jane, formed the first Chinese Black community along with Bar Low and Tom Yepp, who was married to Martha's sister Moriah.

 In 1880, Robertson County had 72 ethnic Chinese, while the other 64 were elsewhere in the state.
 The largest group of Chinese in the period circa 1869-1889 or so were in that county.

 A second group of Chinese immigrants arrived from the West Coast of the United States around 1881, as members of the first group had died or moved away, elsewhere or back to China.
 In 1890, fourteen Texas counties had ten or more ethnic Chinese.
 The ethnic Chinese population began to decrease around 1900.
 In 1910, there were 595 ethnic Chinese, with eleven Texas counties having ten or more ethnic Chinese.